 How did that experience affect your plans to go into Brazil?

 Well, I picked a country with no ice storms and very little snow.
-So I think Brazil is a much easier country to run
+So I think Brazil is a much easier country to run an airline in.

 What are the similarities and differences between this airline and JetBlue?

 I think there are more similarities than differences.
 We're going to create an airline that people just really want to fly on, that's easy to make a reservation, that when you get to the airport you'll have as few hassles as possible getting on the airplane.
 And then leather seats, lots of legroom, and TVs.
 It's going to be a lot like JetBlue.
 I think the model at JetBlue has been a great one and there's no reason to try to improve on something that's not broken.

 Have you considered launching another airline domestically?